Scott Jennings: Early life

-Jennings is a native of Dawson Springs, Kentucky and graduated from high school there in 1996.
-He was a Coca-Cola National Scholar and featured in their Foundation's magazine in 2006.
-He received his bachelor's degree from the University of Louisville in 2000 where he was a McConnell Scholar.
-While a student at the University of Louisville, Jennings was a news anchor and reporter for WHAS Radio.
-While at WHAS, Jennings won an award from the Associated Press for a series on the plight of the homeless living in downtown Louisville.
+A native of Dawson Springs, Kentucky, Jennings received his bachelor's degree in political science from the University of Louisville in 2000 where he was a McConnell Scholar.
+While a student at the University of Louisville, Jennings was a news anchor and reporter for WHAS (AM) Radio.
+While at WHAS, Jennings won an award from the Associated Press Broadcasters Association of Kentucky for a series on the plight of the homeless living in downtown Louisville.